Introducing the fourteen 2021 RBC Spirit of the Capital Youth Awards Recipients!

 Each year we acknowledge and feature the diverse ways young people are shaping their communities across our city.
 These youth are turning awareness into action and inspiring others to become agents of change.

-On October 26th, 2021, we hope to gather for an evening of celebration at the National Arts Centre.
+On October 27th, 2021, we will be gathering for an evening of celebration at the National Arts Centre.
 The Awards Gala is a youth-friendly event held in the heart of Ottawa.
-If you are interested in being updated on the awards, please RSVP here: Spirit Award RSVP.
+This year’s event will be by invite only to keep indoor event numbers low and everyone safe, but we will be live-streaming from the NAC to the public.
+RSVP Here.

 We’re excited for you to meet this year’s recipients.